Dr Ashley Chantler

 Ashley is Senior Lecturer in English and Programme Leader of the Department's MA Creative Writing: Writing and Publishing Fiction.

-He was External Examiner for BA and MA Creative Writing at the University of Cumbria (2007-11) and is currently External Examiner for MA Creative Writing at Edge Hill university (2011-).
+He was External Examiner for BA and MA Creative Writing at the University of Cumbria (2007-11) and for MA Creative Writing at Edge Hill University (2011-15).

 In 2012, he organised the major international conference ‘Ford Madox Ford’s Parade’s End: Modernism and the First World War’.